EXCLUSIVE: American Snuck into Afghanistan to Save His Sisters (Part 1)

 When Ali first reached out to me, I admit that I didn’t fully believe his story.
 He speaks perfect English, with barely an accent.
 Our connection by phone sounds like he’s down the street.

 Could there really be an American man who went to Kabul when every other American was begging for the last seats on the flights out of there?

 After multiple calls, texts and emails, I now believe Ali has the most extraordinary story and, more importantly, has a very specific point of view on how the U.S. picked which Afghan refugees can move to America.
 (I’ve changed his name for his safety.)

 From Connecticut to Kabul in three days

-Ali was under enormous pressure by his parents in the U.S. to go help their daughters after they lost contact around Aug.
+Ali was under enormous pressure from his parents in the U.S. to go help their daughters after they lost contact around Aug.
 24. After consulting with relatives in Europe, the family decided that Ali would go overseas and try to take his sisters to a neighboring country.
 That is still the goal, but for now, they are all trapped.

 He flew from New York to Moscow.
 He said he saw many other European Afghans in the Russian airport, waiting to get on flights to border countries.

-Ali then flew to an Samarkand airport in Uzbekistan.
+Ali then flew to Samarkand airport in Uzbekistan.
 The Uzbeks would only give him a “transit visa”, so he had to immediately leave the country.
 He got a taxi to take him to Temez on the border with Afghanistan.

 He drove to the Hairatan Bridge, which is where he faced the Taliban border control.
 Ali said the Taliban guard took his small bag and scanned it.